phisko/kengine/common/systems/sfml/SfSystem.md

 If a `GameObject` is found to have a [CameraComponent3f](../../components/CameraComponent.hpp), a camera will be added to the scene.

- The `CameraComponent3f`'s `frustrum` property defines the area to be rendered, whereas the `GameObject`'s `TransformComponent3f`'s `boundingBox` property defines the bounds of the viewport to be displayed.
+ The `CameraComponent3f`'s `frustum` property defines the area to be rendered, whereas the `GameObject`'s `TransformComponent3f`'s `boundingBox` property defines the bounds of the viewport to be displayed.
 The `boundingBox.position.y` property defines the "height" at which the camera should be rendered (higher cameras appear in front of lower ones).

 Refer to [the SFML website](https://www.sfml-dev.org/tutorials/2.0/graphics-view.php) for more information about viewports.